EXCLUSIVE-Cybersecurity firm OneSpan explores sale -sources

 OneSpan is working with investment bank Evercore Inc EVR.N on a sale process that could attract interest from other companies and private equity firms, the sources said, requesting anonymity because the discussions are confidential.

+OneSpan shares rose over 11% on the news in afternoon trade to $18.43 a share.

-OneSpan, which has a market value of close to $700 million, declined to comment.
-Evercore did not immediately respond to requests for comment.
+OneSpan, which has a market value of close to $700 million, and Evercore declined to comment.

 Based in Chicago, OneSpan develops identity management software solutions that help secure electronic transactions.
 The company's offerings include its e-signature signature product OneSpan Sign, which competes with products offered by Adobe Inc ADBE.O and DocuSign Inc DOCU.O.